 Regular attendance is expected.
 While things do come up, we ask that you please inform us of any anticipated absences.
 If there are continual absences, please consider discontinuing the class so that students on the waiting list desiring to participate will have the opportunity.
 If more than three (3) rehearsals have been missed in any semester, the student may not be able to participate in concerts and/or recitals, as fellow students are greatly impacted by sporadic attendance and the group suffers as well as the individual missing class.

 We expect students to make our planned performances a priority.
 Attendance and participation in concerts and/or recitals is expected unless unavoidable due to illness or family emergency.

 Weather cancellation policy – Our families come from many different areas, and as such, we cannot know the road conditions in all locations.
 For this reason, we encourage families to travel when the road conditions are safe in their community.
-Our classes meet in Granite Falls, so we will cancel music classes if the Granite Falls School District reports a cancellation OR delay due to weather conditions.
+Our classes meet in Mount Vernon, so we will cancel music classes if the Skagit School District reports a cancellation OR delay due to weather conditions.

 Students AND siblings 12 years old and under need to be supervised at all times when they are not in class.
 This involves waiting with your students only in designated areas, directly supervised BY A PARENT OR GUARDIAN.
 Students over 12 years old may wait quietly in designated areas, however they are not considered parents or guardians over other students.
 Parents, avoid early drop-off or late pick-up, as we don’t have the staff to supervise students outside of class time.